Clarivate (NYSE:CLVT) Issues FY 2022 Earnings Guidance

-Clarivate (NYSE:CLVT – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
-The company provided EPS guidance of $0.850-$0.950 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.860.
+Clarivate (NYSE:CLVT – Get Rating) updated its FY 2022 earnings guidance on Thursday.
+The company provided earnings per share guidance of $0.850-$0.950 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.860.
 The company issued revenue guidance of $2.80 billion-$2.88 billion, compared to the consensus revenue estimate of $2.82 billion.

-Clarivate (NYSE:CLVT – Get Rating) last released its earnings results on Thursday, March 10th.
-The company reported $0.23 earnings per share for the quarter, beating the consensus estimate of $0.21 by $0.02.
-Clarivate had a negative net margin of 10.35% and a positive return on equity of 4.62%.
-The business had revenue of $560.70 million during the quarter, compared to analysts’ expectations of $559.48 million.
-During the same period last year, the business earned $0.21 earnings per share.
-The firm’s revenue was up 23.1% on a year-over-year basis.
-On average, equities analysts predict that Clarivate will post 0.72 earnings per share for the current fiscal year.
+Clarivate (NYSE:CLVT – Get Rating) last issued its quarterly earnings results on Thursday, March 10th.
+The company reported $0.19 earnings per share (EPS) for the quarter, hitting analysts’ consensus estimates of $0.19.
+Clarivate had a positive return on equity of 4.62% and a negative net margin of 10.35%.
+The firm had revenue of $560.70 million for the quarter, compared to analyst estimates of $559.48 million.
+During the same period last year, the company earned $0.21 EPS.
+The firm’s quarterly revenue was up 23.1% on a year-over-year basis.
+As a group, equities analysts forecast that Clarivate will post 0.71 EPS for the current year.

-In other Clarivate news, insider James Gordon Samson sold 16,000 shares of the business’s stock in a transaction that occurred on Monday, March 14th.
-The stock was sold at an average price of $14.13, for a total value of $226,080.00.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
-Corporate insiders own 21.95% of the company’s stock.
+In related news, insider James Gordon Samson sold 16,000 shares of Clarivate stock in a transaction dated Monday, March 14th.
+The shares were sold at an average price of $14.13, for a total value of $226,080.00.
+The sale was disclosed in a filing with the SEC, which can be accessed through this link.
+Company insiders own 21.95% of the company’s stock.

-Several large investors have recently modified their holdings of CLVT.
-Morgan Stanley acquired a new position in shares of Clarivate during the second quarter worth approximately $40,583,000.
-BlackRock Inc. raised its position in Clarivate by 2.9% in the 4th quarter.
-BlackRock Inc. now owns 20,200,147 shares of the company’s stock valued at $475,107,000 after buying an additional 572,516 shares during the last quarter.
-Parametric Portfolio Associates LLC raised its position in Clarivate by 100.1% in the 4th quarter.
-Parametric Portfolio Associates LLC now owns 259,105 shares of the company’s stock valued at $6,094,000 after buying an additional 129,628 shares during the last quarter.
-Sei Investments Co. raised its position in Clarivate by 20.0% in the 4th quarter.
-Sei Investments Co. now owns 677,066 shares of the company’s stock valued at $15,924,000 after buying an additional 112,658 shares during the last quarter.
-Finally, Allstate Corp purchased a new stake in Clarivate in the 4th quarter valued at $1,237,000.
-83.32% of the stock is currently owned by institutional investors.
+A number of institutional investors and hedge funds have recently made changes to their positions in the stock.
+NEXT Financial Group Inc raised its stake in shares of Clarivate by 135.1% in the 4th quarter.
+NEXT Financial Group Inc now owns 1,615 shares of the company’s stock worth $38,000 after buying an additional 928 shares in the last quarter.
+Penserra Capital Management LLC acquired a new position in Clarivate during the fourth quarter worth about $83,000.
+Neo Ivy Capital Management bought a new stake in Clarivate in the fourth quarter worth about $111,000.
+Toroso Investments LLC acquired a new stake in Clarivate in the 4th quarter valued at about $219,000.
+Finally, MML Investors Services LLC boosted its position in shares of Clarivate by 6.8% during the 4th quarter.
+MML Investors Services LLC now owns 15,460 shares of the company’s stock valued at $364,000 after purchasing an additional 991 shares in the last quarter.
+Hedge funds and other institutional investors own 83.32% of the company’s stock.

 Clarivate Company Profile (Get Rating)